LennisNgugi/FiftyTwoWeekClimbPlan/README.md

 # Fifty Two Week Climb Plan

-A .NET 10 console application that monitors price-movement signals from the Clerusync API and automatically places buy and sell orders through the Trading 212 API.
+A .NET 10 console application that monitors price-movement signals from the Clerusync Investment API  and automatically places buy and sell orders through the Trading 212 API.

 > **Warning:** This software can place real orders.
 Use it at your own risk and test before using a live Trading 212 account.